The following are some of the most frequently asked questions by families and friends of recruits onboard Recruit Training Command, Great Lakes.

 A. Award winner and honor recruit families are contacted separately by Recruit Training Command via U.S. mail to let them know their recruit has won an award.
 While every recruit has accomplished a wonderful milestone that should be rewarded, if families are not notified, their recruit has not won an award.

 Q. How many guests per recruit are allowed to attend the graduation ceremony?

 A. ALL GUESTS, including Active Duty/Retired Military Personnel and those ages 3 and older must be on the access list.
 The maximum number allowed is four per recruit.
 There will be times when that number is reduced to three due to the number of recruits graduating.
-Please follow the instructions on the security forms you received in the mail from your recruit.
+Please follow the instructions on the Guest Security Access form you received in the mail from your recruit.

 Graduation Day Schedule

 - 6:30 am: RTC gate opens to guests.